datatroops/real-time-auction-sprint/README.md

 1. Setup Database
 Ensure (pgAdmin) is running and update application.conf with database credentials.

-2. Run these sql scripts in pgAdmin
+2. Run these sql scripts in pgAdmin by creating the db directory on root and init-scripts.sql file inside that directory to make sure that required tables/schemas got created that are getting used by the project.

 CREATE EXTENSION IF NOT EXISTS hstore;